muratk5n/thirdwave/en/README.md

 His Russkie bank cards would not work for payment..
-Much was made by extending the Russian MIR payment system but TR banks are heavily tied to the Western system, one warning would put the fear of God in them, and change their mind.
+Much was made by extending the Russian MIR payment system but TR banks are heavily tied to the Western banks, one warning would put the fear of God in them, and change their mind.

 ---